-Emergency response: Volunteering During Emergencies
+Emergency Response: Volunteering During Emergencies

 The Dallas County Medical Reserve Corps (MRC) provides supplemental support to a variety of local public health initiatives such as school, civic, and faith-based sponsored health fairs, back-up support of immunization clinics and vaccination campaigns, epidemiology staff support during disease outbreaks, and community-wide public health education campaigns.
 This program is administered by Dallas County, please click the above link to learn more.
 We encourage those wishing to volunteer through MRC to reach out now in preparation for future activations as there are some background and trainings that must be completed.